daniestevez/reu-2023/README.md

   example applications with a spectral line (W3OH maser) and a spacecraft (Voyager-1) recording.

+* Session 3. `scripting`.
+Shows how to control a flowgraph using Parameter blocks by running it from the command line or from Python.
+As a demo, there is an "observation" with an RTL-SDR scanning different frequencies and producing IQ and waterfall data.

 ## Previous years

 This is the list of materials used in previous years: